jbconway/INST377FinalProject/docs/README.md

 The default port is localhost:3000

-# How to run any tests you have written for your software
+# How to run any tests written for the software
+No tests have been implemented into this version of the application.

-# The API for your server application - all GET, POST, PATCH, etc endpoints, and what they each do
+# The API for this server application - all GET, POST, PATCH, etc endpoints, and what they each do
 1. This application utilizes the spoonacular API found at the following link: https://spoonacular.com/food-api